Teshan (film)

+and Prince Kanwaljit Singh' in supporting roles.
+The Film is about the relations and simplicity of the village people, shown through different perspectives.
+The shooting commenced in March 2016 and release on 23 September 2016.

 Plot

-Happy Raikoti playing a boy who comes from backward village.
-Diljot is playing an urban girl, who despite being modern understands relationship values.
+Happy Raikoti plays a boy who comes from a backward village.
+Diljot plays an urban girl, who despite being modern understands relationship values.
 It is a youth based film.